ChronoStellar/Automatic-License-Plate-Recognition/README.md

     - Relatively slower compared to non-recurrent transformer-based models in scenarios requiring complex attention mechanisms.
     - Link: [https://www.mdpi.com/2078-2489/14/7/369](https://www.mdpi.com/2078-2489/14/7/369)
 4. **TrOCR: Transformer-Based Optical Character Recognition with Pre-trained Models**
-    - Doesn’t use the usual CNN, instead it uses transformer model as the encoder (image transformer model) and decoder (text transformer model).
+    - Doesn’t use the usual CNN, instead it uses transformer model as the encoder (./images/image transformer model) and decoder (text transformer model).
     - Uses wordpiece instead of character-based method (like in CTC) as the basic unit for more efficient resource usage.
     - TrOCR achieves state-of-the-art results on printed (which is good in our scenario), handwritten and scene text recognition with just a simple encoder-decoder model, without any post-processing steps.
     - Transformer often is slower and resource intensive when dealing with images than CNN model.